xmtp/example-chat-react-native/README.md

 ![Status](https://img.shields.io/badge/Project_Status-Developer_Preview-red)

-`exmaple-chat-react-native` provides the XMTP React Native example app, which demonstrates core concepts and capabilities of the [XMTP client SDK for JavaScript](https://github.com/xmtp/xmtp-js).
+`example-chat-react-native` provides the XMTP React Native example app, which demonstrates core concepts and capabilities of the [XMTP client SDK for JavaScript](https://github.com/xmtp/xmtp-js).
 The app provides a bare-bones example of integrating the XMTP client SDK into a React Native app.

 This example app is in **Developer Preview** status.
 Software in this status: